 Spinal Cord Stimulation (SCS) for Diabetic Neuropathy

-In this Medical Minute, Dr. Roger Sung discusses a new drug-free treatment for diabetic neuropathy.
+In this Medical Minute, Dr. Roger Sung discusses a new drug-free treatment, Spinal Cord Stimulation (SCS) for diabetic neuropathy.
 We will discuss what diabetic neuropathy is, what spinal cord stimulation (SCS) is and how it works to treat Diabetic Neuropathy, and what to expect post-operation.

 What is Diabetic Neuropathy?

 Diabetic neuropathy is a type of nerve damage that is caused by high blood sugar within the body.
 This high level of blood sugar can injure nerves most commonly the nerves in the legs and feet.
 Symptoms generally include numbness or pain, but can also include digestive track issues, urinary tract issues, and issues with the blood vessels and heart.

 For some individuals, symptoms are mild, but in some, more extreme cases can be extremely painful and disabling.
 According to the Mayo Clinic, nearly 50% of individuals with diabetes experience burning, tingling, and numbness associated with diabetic neuropathy.

 If you or someone you know is struggling with diabetic neuropathy, the new drug-free treatment for painful diabetic neuropathy offered at Colorado Springs Orthopaedic Group may be an option.

 What Drug-Free Treatment for Diabetic Neuropathy is available?

 In collaboration with Nevro, a medical device company focused on individualized solutions for those suffering from chronic pain, we at Colorado Springs Orthopaedic Group are proud to offer the latest technology advancement, HFX™ for Painful Diabetic Neuropathy (PDN), a drug-free treatment addressing painful diabetic neuropathy through use of advanced spinal cord stimulation technology.
 Spinal cord stimulators (SCS) are electronic devices implanted against the spinal cord to disrupt nerve signals that are sent to the brain and cause pain.
 Through settings on the device’s remote control, patients can independently control their pain levels and find relief from living with painful diabetic neuropathy.